CompGenLabUB/CAPTVRED/README.md

 <img src="./docs/captvred_logo.png" title="CAPTVRED" alt="CAPTVRED" width="350px" align="center" />

 CAPTVRED PIPELINE is designed to analyze viral metagenomics datasets from Target Enrichment Sequencing (or Capture-based Metagenomics).
 This pipeline provides an analysis for viral identification through alignment, assembly, and taxonomic classification of the sequenced reads.
-The analyses focus on the set of species of interest, for which the dataset has been enriched, and other related sequences from the same taxonomic family. **In the following lines we will refer to the set of genomic sequences of interest as Viral Candidates.**
+The analyses focus on the set of species of interest, for which the dataset has been enriched, and other related sequences from the same taxonomic family. **In the following lines we will refer to the set of genomic sequences of interest as Viral Candidates.** Read the article [here](https://academic.oup.com/bioinformaticsadvances/article/4/1/vbae150/7815721).

 # Getting started:
 Before running the pipeline, the file system must be prepared as follows: